 What catches our eye: vibrant, surreal images

-Katana Carson (they/them) is a photographer & videographer specializing in music + fashion photography.
-They love capturing the essences of musicians in the DMV area and beyond, which has captured the likeness of artists such as Kehlani, Jaden Smith, and Kali Uchis.
-Color is an integral part of their practice, as is a strong narrative in each image.
+Katana Carson is a photographer & videographer specializing in music + fashion photography.
+She loves capturing the essences of musicians in the DMV area and beyond, which has captured the likeness of artists such as Kehlani, Jaden Smith, and Kali Uchis.
+Color is an integral part of her practice, as is a strong narrative in each image.

-Their knack for storytelling combined with rich saturation and interesting angles have made them a valuable photographer that we are honored to feature.
-See our interview with them and their work below.
+Her knack for storytelling combined with rich saturation and interesting angles have made her a valuable photographer that we are honored to feature.
+See our interview with her and her work below.

 You have expertise with lens based work in a lot of different areas.
 How did you learn these skill sets?

 Thank you!
 I learned how to use DSLR cameras and broadcast cameras when I was younger in school.
 I was in the Mass Communications program from 6th grade to my senior year in high school, so I had years of trying on different angle lenses from wide angle, prime lenses, zoom lenses and broadcast lenses.
 My favorite lens would have to be a 50mm prime lens because of its ability to make everyday life look cinematic and soft.
 A tip for finding which lens is best for you, would be to try all of the lenses out.
 Any lens you can get your hands on, and take pictures of